 Restructuring activities include rescheduling arrangements, applying obligatory management programs, modifying and deferral of payments.
 The application of restructuring policies are based on indicators or criteria of credit performance of the borrower that is based on the personal judgment of the management, which indicate that payment will most likely continue.
 Restructuring is commonly applied to term loans, specially customer loans.
-Renegotiated loans totaled at the end of the period:
+Renegotiated loans totaled at the end of the year:

-Sep.30, 2018 Dec.31, 2017
+Dec.31, 2017 Dec.31, 2018